Disciplinary Actions

 CHARLES JOHNATHAN ALAN SHORT (ASHEVILLE) – By Consent, the Commission suspended the broker license of Short for a period of 6 months, effective October 1, 2024.
 The Commission then stayed the suspension in its entirety upon certain conditions.
 The Commission found that Short was the qualifying broker and broker-in-charge of CJ & Jess Real Estate Group Inc. Short listed a property and on the Residential Property and Owners’ Association Disclosure Statement the seller indicated “No Representation” with regards to the water source.
 Short’s employee inserted the listing information into the Multiple Listing Service to be advertised and mistakenly identified the property as being on city water and city sewer.
 Short failed to verify the accuracy of the advertisement.
 A buyer purchased the property and later discovered it was on a septic system.

-STELLAR BEACH REALTY & RENTALS LLC (OCEAN ISLE BEACH) – The Commission accepted the voluntary surrender of the real estate firm license, effective October 16, 2024.
+STELLAR BEACH REALTY & RENTALS LLC (OCEAN ISLE BEACH) – The Commission accepted the permanent voluntary surrender of the real estate firm license, effective October 16, 2024.
 The Commission dismissed without prejudice allegations that the Firm violated provisions of the Real Estate License Law and Commission Rules.
 The Firm neither admitted nor denied misconduct.

 SANDRA STEUER (JACKSONVILLE) – By Consent, the Commission reprimanded Steuer effective October 1, 2024.
 The Commission found that Steuer was broker-in-charge of a licensed real estate firm and maintained a trust account.
 Steuer failed to complete the basic trust accounting course as required.
 An audit of the trust account revealed a number of issues, including failure to designate the account as “trust” or “escrow,” incomplete property ledgers, and the lack of a journal.
 There was no clear audit trail or bank reconciliations.
 In two separate transactions, Steuer, while broker-in-charge, improperly acted as a designated dual agent with a provisional broker under her supervision acting as a designated dual agent for the other party.